KuhlTime/bachelor-thesis/content/02_fundamentals.md

 For every confined space the assigned qualified person has to produce a detailed hazard report.
 The report has to include the following information @canadiandepartmentofjustice_2022_sor86304 (11.03), @governmentofcanada_2021_confined:

 <!-- TODO: Reorder list -->
-- The date at which the report was created.
+- The date at which the hazard assessment was carried out.
 - An extensive list of all the hazards a person entering that space may encounter.
 Each hazard has to have a resolution on how a certain threat can be prevented, controlled or extinguished.
-- It needs to mention which equipment is required on site by the worker entering that space and what equipment might be required by the first aid responders.
+- It needs to mention which equipment is required on site by the worker entering the space and what equipment might be required by the first aid responders.
 - What checks and tasks have to be performed before someone is allowed access to the confined space.
 - It needs to clarify the way of getting approval to enter that space.
 - Any additional information for the worker or the emergency responders has to be stated.